amerlo94/awesome-plasma-physics-courses/contributing.md

 ## Adding to this list

-If you want something to be included on `awesome-plasma-physics-course`, try to only add actual awesome stuff in your pull requests.
+If you want something to be included on `awesome-plasma-physics-courses`, try to only add actual awesome stuff in your pull requests.
 After all, it's a curation, not a collection.

 But **what is awesome?**